 Testing your installation

-Test ffmpeg by pasting into the Command Prompt the line:
+Test ffmpeg by pasting into the Terminal or the Command Prompt the line:

 ffmpeg -f lavfi -i mandelbrot -t 10 -pix_fmt yuv420p Desktop\mandelbrot.mkv